-Table 8 below, from [16], indicates similar numbers for a pulverized coal (PC) plant, a circulating fluidized bed (CFB) plant, an integrated gasification combined cycle (IGCC) plant, and a combined cycle plant.
+The below table, from [15], indicates similar numbers for a pulverized coal (PC) plant, a circulating fluidized bed (CFB) plant, an integrated gasification combined cycle (IGCC) plant, and a combined cycle plant.
 Note that the fuels for the first three of these are all coal, and they have similar emissions/MWhr ratios.
-The combined cycle plant has a bit higher ratio (810 instead of 688.5) because it used a lower efficiency (49.3% instead of 58%).
+The combined cycle plant has a bit higher ratio (810 instead of 688.5) because it assumed a lower efficiency (49.3% instead of 58%).